magic-wormhole/magic-wormhole-protocols/server-protocol.md

 wordlist identifier and a code length (again to help with code-completion on the receiver).

+### High entropy nameplates

+Nameplates in the range above 1000000 (one million) and alphanumeric nameplates are called "high entropy".
+They should not be used for the `allocate` command, and should instead always be claimed directly by clients.
+It is up to the clients to use sufficient entropy in order make accidental collisions rare.
+Furthermore, high entropy nameplates should not exempt from the `list` command.

 ## Mailboxes

 The server provides a single "Mailbox" to each pair of connecting Wormhole